The merged-staircase property: a necessary and nearly sufficient condition for SGD learning of sparse functions on two-layer neural networks: Introduction

 To gain insights on the interaction between SGD and the function structure that allows adaptivity to sparsity, we will ask the following question: \textit{Can one characterize necessary and sufficient conditions for a low-dimensional latent function to be learnable by standard SGD on standard neural networks in an arbitrarily large ambient dimension?} More precisely, we will consider a $P$-dimensional latent function $h_* : \{+1,-1\}^P \to \R$ and consider learning sparse functions $f_* : \{+1,-1\}^d \to \R$ with $f_* (\bx) = h_* (\bz)$ for arbitrary ambient dimension $d$ and latent subset of coordinates $\bz := \bx_{\cI} = (x_{i_1} , \ldots , x_{i_P})$.
 As motivating examples, consider the two functions:

-Both of these functions are $3$-sparse, and both present the same tight sample-complexity lower bound of $\Omega(d^3)$ to be learned by any linear method.
+Both of these functions depend on only 3 coordinates (i.e., they are 3-sparse), and because of the presence of the degree-3 monomial both require $\Omega(d^3)$ samples to be learned by a linear method.
 However, are these functions equivalent for SGD-trained neural networks?
 If not, can we obtain a fine-grained analysis that separates them?

 In this paper, we introduce the following notion: we say that a latent function $h_*$ is \textbf{strongly SGD-learnable in $O(d)$-scaling}, if $O(d)$ samples are enough to learn $f_* (\bx) = h_* (\bz) $ for arbitrary latent subspace $\bz$ and dimension $d$, using batch-SGD on a two-layer neural network in the mean-field regime.
 The main contribution of this paper is then to characterize with a {\bf necessary and nearly sufficient condition} the class of functions that are strongly SGD-learnable in $O(d)$-scaling.
 This is achieved with the {\bf merged-staircase property} (MSP), stating that the non-zero Fourier coefficients of $g$ can be ordered as subsets $\{S_1,\ldots,S_r\}$ such that for any $i \in [r]$,